Comparisons

 Pros:

-• Unbiased insights into user thinking
+• Reveals unbiased insights into user mental models

-• Discover unexpected groupings
+• Discovers unexpected groupings and category relationships

-• Identify natural category names
+• Identifies natural language for category names

 Cons: